rmbennet/RobsSimpleNN/README.md

-# Learning XOR using a simple neural network:
+# Learning simple boolean operators using a simple neural network:

 A variation of an example from "Deep Learning : Goodfellow / Bengio / Courville" Chapter 6.
-A basic diagram of the simple network structure:
+In that example, they show how XOR cannot be learned using only linear methods because it is not linearly separable.

+In the spirit of getting a very simple neural network up and running, this project seeks to learn the basic operators such as `AND` , `OR` , and `NOT` with a single linear layer.
+These are linearly separable.

+Because they are linearly separable, a single linear layer should be fine.
+Because of our choice of loss function, we will instead try it with a linear layer, followed by a softmax.
+Here is the network structure:

 ![Basic Network Structure](readme_images/network_structure.jpeg)